-Almost any complication of pregnancy is more common with multiples except macrosomia (large babies) or a postdates pregnancy (pregnancy continuing after the due date).
+According to Dr. DeTata, almost any complication of pregnancy is more common with multiples except macrosomia (large babies) and postterm pregnancy (pregnancy continuing after the due date).

-The placenta affects the metabolism of the mother, and with multiples there is more placental mass, making gestational diabetes more common.
+The placenta affects maternal metabolism, and with multiples there is more placental mass, making gestational diabetes more common.

 The physical work of circulating blood through the placentas increases the risk of gestational hypertension and preeclampsia, or toxemia of pregnancy.
 These problems might also occur earlier in pregnancy than they might with a single fetus.

-Spontaneous twins have an increased risk of having genetic problems and birth defects.
+Spontaneous twins have an increased risk of genetic problems and birth defects.

-Labor is also more risky with an increased risk of operative delivery as well as an increase in postpartum hemorrhage.
+Labor is also riskier, with an increased risk of operative delivery as well as an increase in postpartum hemorrhage, Dr. DeTata says.

 According to Dr. DeTata, people who are pregnant with twins are more likely to need a cesarean delivery for many reasons.
-However, you might be able to attempt a vaginal delivery in two situations:
+However, she says that you might be able to attempt a vaginal delivery in two situations:

-- The first baby is head down, and the second baby is in any position but smaller than the first baby (they can be in any position).
+- The first baby is head down, and the second baby is smaller than the first baby (they can be in any position).

 |< 24.9 (normal or underweight)||37–54 pounds, or 18.8-24.5 kg|